inphobia/inphobia.github.io/content/docs/flow/hbastart/_index.md

     - no experience with their hba's, their sas to fibre channel bridges are fun.
     ### controller mode
     - you want a <span class="att">hba</span> controller, also known as "it mode" for older controllers.
-    - you do not want a raid controller, even if it's running in jbod mode.
+    - you do not want a raid controller, even if it's running in jbod or passthrough mode.
     - you do not want a "sas expander"
     ### the fine print
     there might be some non obvious limitations for certain devices. they are mentioned in the manuals, which i recommend reading. at this stage in your journey they might not stand out, so here is the {{< elink "oops" "list of caveats" >}} i've run into till now.